nickbash11/raat/README.md

 Where the priorities 30000 and 33333 are controlled by RAAT.

-To push local routes see options '-l' and '-w'

-To kill the daemon use:
+To kill the daemon properly use QUIT:

 ```
 kill -QUIT `cat /var/run/raat.pid`